mukundgaur/bti2023/BTI summer intern.md

 ## Liftoff
+Note that this does not relate to the read analysis above, and can be used to remove genes with multiple pairings after using the Liftoff program.
 ### Code to remove genes with multiple pairings
 ```py
 with open("PennelliiAllLiftedData", "r") as alldata, open("Pennelliicleanedliftedata", "w") as cleandata: